(See appeal to drone operators for Horsham, PA below)

 …We know that drone operators –are being trained for remote-controlled attack missions from Horsham.
 Human beings, with consciences, families, friends, and hearts, will fly, by remote control, drone aircraft and launch Hellfire missiles against people thousands of miles away.

-The drone war command center in Horsham is operational.
+The drone war command center in Horsham is imminent.
 The campaign to stop the drone command center will, as part of the demonstrations in the coming months, be making direct and open public appeal to drone operators to take their hands from the computer ‘killing sticks’, to listen to their consciences, and to consider their responsibility for stopping the killing and establishing peace.
 Therein lies hope!

 We all share a responsibility to stop drone warfare and spying, to stop the wars, violence, and poverty, that grip our world, to stop the corporations that build the missiles, bombs, and drones, and profit from the world’s suffering.
 Stop the drone war command center in Horsham, PA.